madizhen/berkeley-cs-projects/proj0/README.md

 - ay = Fy / m

 #### `calcDistance` Method
-Function: Calculates the distance bertween two planets
+Function: Calculates the distance bertween two planets <br/>
-Arguments: Planet
+Arguments: Planet <br/>
-Returns: double
+Returns: double <br/>
 In order to do this, one would find `dx` and `dy`, then use the coordinate distance formula to find the length between two points.

 #### `calcForceExertedBy` Method
-Function: Calculates the Pairwise Force, as described above
+Function: Calculates the Pairwise Force, as described above<br/>
-Arguments: Planet
+Arguments: Planet <br/>
-Returns: double
+Returns: double <br/>
 In order to do this, the various equations associated with Pairwise Force ought to be calculated.

 #### `calcNetForce` Method
-Function: Update the Planet's net force to match the total amount of force exerted by those planets on the current planet
+Function: Update the Planet's net force to match the total amount of force exerted by those planets on the current planet <br/>
-Arguments: Array of Planet objects
+Arguments: Array of Planet objects <br/>
-Returns: double
+Returns: double <br/>
 In order to do this, iterarte over the array

 #### `draw` Method
-Function: Draw the planet to the (x, y) coordiantes
+Function: Draw the planet to the (x, y) coordiantes. <br/>
-Arguments: none
+Arguments: none <br/>
-This uses StdDraw API from the Princeston Standard Library.
+This uses StdDraw API from the Princeston Standard Library. <br/>

 [More on testing, running the simulator, printing the universe later - sorry]